Tooth Extractions Powell

 How long will it take for my mouth to fully heal?

-The typical initial recovery time for a tooth extraction is 1-2 weeks, but the bone will need ample time to fully restore itself, which can take months.
+The typical initial recovery time for a tooth extraction is one or two weeks, but the bone will need ample time to fully restore itself, which can take months.
 While at home healing, you’ll want to make sure you are following your dentist’s orders, as it can lead to complications if you do not.
 Eating soft foods, avoiding smoking or using tobacco products, and limiting strenuous activity are important.
 You’ll also want to keep your mouth clean and free of harmful bacteria while being mindful of the pressure near the extraction site.

 Are there any risks associated with tooth extraction?